 Next to the entrance to the Raven Hall Hotel is a path which leads down to the golf course.
 Follow this until you reach a wooden “Footpath” sign.
 Follow this across the golf course to an area of long grass above the cliffs.
 The path here seems to lead nowhere, but persevere, it drops down onto the clifftop with some spectacular views to the left-hand side.
 Be careful as there are also some steep drops.

 The path then swings to the right and drops steeply downhill towards the shore.
 Take care, especially as you near the rocky shore, the path is steep and slippy.
 You arrive on the shore between Old Peak and Peak Steel.
-The flat rocks around Peak Steel in front of you are home to a large group of grey seals.
+The flat rocks around Peak Steel in front of you are home to a large group of common and grey seals.
 These are very noisy and you probably heard them on your descent.
 The seals are shy creatures and best observed from a distance.
-If you have a dog best to keep them on a lead.
+If you have a dog, best to keep them on a lead.
+(See my post about the Seal Colony at Ravenscar if you want more information)

 You could retrace your steps back up the cliff and pick up the Cleveland Way route to Robin Hood’s Bay.
 However, it is possible to walk along the base of the cliffs over the rocks and pools, eventually getting on to the sands around Stoupe Beck.
 Note that many of the rocks are covered in seaweed and can be very slippy.
 Also, the tide comes in quickly here so check the tides.
 You need to find your own route across.
 I would try and stay away from the base of the cliffs.
 Pieces of rock seem to continually fall from the cliffs, especially after it’s been raining.